National Psoriasis Foundation: Research

-The NPF works to increase the number of dollars, scientists and quality research projects devoted to psoriatic disease to find better treatments and a cure.
+The NPF works to increase the number of dollars, scientists, and quality research projects devoted to psoriatic disease to find better treatments and a cure.

 Each year, the NPF awards Discovery Grants and Translational Grants to support the start-up of new and innovative studies.

-NPF Discovery Grants are one-year awards up to $75,000 that fund researchers to explore preliminary ideas and conduct proof-of-concept experiments.
+NPF Discovery Grants are one-year awards of up to $75,000 that fund researchers to explore preliminary ideas and conduct proof-of-concept experiments.
 The goal is to stimulate the development of new research programs in the field of psoriatic disease that are capable of competing for long-term funding from the National Institutes of Health or other agencies in the future.
-Funded research areas include, but are not limited to, genetics, cell biology, immunology and epidemiology/health services.
+Funded research areas include, but are not limited to, genetics, cell biology, immunology, and epidemiology/health services.

-NPF Translational Grants' are two-year awards up to $200,000 total that are focused on moving scientific discoveries generated during laboratory or clinical research into projects that clearly benefit patients.
-In 2015, the National Psoriasis Foundation and the Arthritis National Research Foundation collaborated for a special Psoriatic Arthritis Research Grant.
+NPF Translational Grants' are two-year awards up to $200,000 total that is focused on moving scientific discoveries generated during laboratory or clinical research into projects that clearly benefit patients.
+In 2015, the National Psoriasis Foundation and the Arthritis National Research Foundation collaborated on a special Psoriatic Arthritis Research Grant.

-To address the shortage of clinicians with in-depth knowledge of psoriatic disease, the National Psoriasis Foundation awards annual Medical Dermatology Fellowships.
+To address the shortage of clinicians with in-depth knowledge of the psoriatic disease, the National Psoriasis Foundation awards annual Medical Dermatology Fellowships.
 The fellowships, one-year awards up to $50,000, aim to increase the number of scientists focused on studying and treating psoriatic disease by encouraging young scientists to become physician researchers and dedicate their careers to psoriatic disease.

 The National Psoriasis Victor Henschel BioBank is a collection of biological samples and clinical information used by qualified scientists to advance the field of psoriasis genetics.
 It is one of the largest collections of psoriasis DNA samples in the United States.

 As the catalyst for psoriatic disease research, NPF is dedicated to promoting patient involvement in research studies and clinical trials.
 NPF offers research and clinical trial referral services that provide targeted outreach to people with psoriasis and psoriatic arthritis.